dmtrek14/danielle-dev/README.md

 # Welcome to my personal website - danielle-m.dev

 I built this site in order to have a place to showcase my skills and projects.
-It uses Gatsby, MDX, CSS Grid, and Netlify.
+It uses Astro, CSS Grid, and Netlify.

 While I have opened up this project to show the code, I'd appreciate it if you don't simply clone my page and use it as your own.
 Be nice.